sebpretzer/pyticktick/docs/index.md

 # pyticktick

-`pyticktick` is the modern (unofficial) python library for interacting with [TickTick](https://ticktick.com/home). `pyticktick` supports both the official and unofficial APIs, provides elegant retry logic, and catches data errors early with [`pydantic`](https://docs.pydantic.dev/latest/).
+`pyticktick` is the modern (unofficial) Python library for interacting with [TickTick](https://ticktick.com/home). `pyticktick` supports both the official and unofficial APIs, provides elegant retry logic, and catches data errors early with [`pydantic`](https://docs.pydantic.dev/latest/).

 ______________________________________________________________________